openpreserve/scape-toolwrapper/README.md

 One may find the produced artifacts under the directory **output_dir**.
 The bash will be located under **output_dir/bash** and the Taverna workflow under **output_dir/workflow**.

+### How to generate a Debian package
-### How to generate a Debian package (from previously generated bash wrapper and Taverna workflow)
+How to generate a Debian package from previously generated bash wrapper and Taverna workflow.

 Execute the following on the command-line ($TOOLWRAPPER\_GITHUB\_FOLDER denotes the path to the folder where the Scape ToolWrapper repository was cloned into):